NoonU-Space/NoonU-Space.github.io/_posts/2024-05-07-immersive-friendraising.md

 #### 42. Researching successful fundraising events from other organizations

-#### 43. Adapting ideas to align with the Christian organization's mission and values
+#### 43. Adapting ideas to align with the organization's mission and values

 #### 44. Developing a themed auction event (e.g., holiday-themed, sports memorabilia)